Cyprus in the Eurovision Song Contest 2018: Background

-The Cypriot national broadcaster, Cyprus Broadcasting Corporation (CyBC), broadcasts the event within Cyprus and organises the selection process for the nation's entry.
-CyBC confirmed their intentions to participate at the Eurovision Song Contest 2018 on 22 August 2017.
-Cyprus has used various methods to select the Cypriot entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+As part of its duties as participating broadcaster, CyBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2018 contest on 22 August 2017.
+CyBC has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
 In 2015, the broadcaster organised the national final Eurovision Song Project, which featured 54 songs competing in a nine-week-long process resulting in the selection of the Cypriot entry through the combination of public televoting and the votes from an expert jury.
 In 2018, CyBC had intended to broadcast a televised national final to select the artist and song before it was switched to an internal selection.

 Before Eurovision

 Internal selection

 CyBC began to hold internal meetings to discuss the eligibility and rules of its national final to select the artist for the Eurovision Song Contest 2018 in June 2017.
 Three months later, a set of rules regarding the requirements of potential entrants was announced via a communiqué.
 The entry period was slated to end on 20 October.
 The artist had to be aged 16 or over at the time of eligibility and that the singer or either of their parents had to be in possession of Cypriot citizenship.
 Applicants who met CyBC requirements were planned to take part in a first selection phase and a round of televised auditions would occur for artists that progressed to the second phase.
 The winner of the final would be decided equally amongst a jury vote and televoting.
 CyBC employed Greek–Swedish composer and songwriter Alex Papaconstantinou to compose the Cypriot entry.